AIVE-Systems/Zenoh_Topic_Monitor/README.md

     git clone https://github.com/your-username/zenoh-dds-web-monitor.git
     cd zenoh-dds-web-monitor
     ```
-2. Run the application with Cargo:
+2. Install the environment with Pixi
     ```bash
-    cargo run
+    pixi install
     ```
+3. Run the application with Cargo:
+    ```bash
+    pixi run server
+    ```
-3. Open your web browser and navigate to `http://localhost:8080`.
+4. Open your web browser and navigate to `http://localhost:8080`.

 You'll see a web page that automatically populates with topics as messages are published on the Zenoh network.